 GH: 5-25 dGH

-Some keepers report a harmonious relationship between their C.travancoricus and small shrimp such as the Red Cherry (Neocaridina davidi) and Amano (Caridina multidentata).
+The Pea Puffers should not be housed with any bottom-dwelling fish, such as Corydoras, who may encroach on the Pea Puffer's hiding spaces within the scape.
+Some keepers report a harmonious relationship between their Pea Puffers and small shrimp such as the Red Cherry (Neocaridina davidi) and Amano (Caridina multidentata).

 Others report bloodbaths, in which the shrimp are slaughtered.